-- 2) Intervention Committee Member other than the principal or teacher will interview the student to assess the level of suicidal behavior or risk.
-(See Appendix VI as a guideline). - 3) In the case of special needs students, if the IC member is not from the Child Study Team, a representative of the Child Study Team shall be contacted to provide input and assistance. - 4) If the situation is evaluated as constituting a suicidal threat, the procedures listed under Section B: Level Two will be followed, otherwise, proceed to step 4. - 5) The IC member will contact the student's parents by phone to arrange for a conference.
+- 2) The school social worker, school psychologist or school nurse will interview the student to assess the level of suicidal behavior or risk.
+(See Appendix VI as a guideline) - 3) In the case of students with IEPs, if the IC member is not from the Child Study Team, a representative of the Child Study Team shall be contacted to provide input and assistance. - If the situation is evaluated as constituting a suicidal threat, the procedures listed under Section B; Level Two will be followed, otherwise, proceed to step 5. - 5) Immediately, the IC member will contact the student's parents by phone to arrange for a conference.
 All aspects of the incident will be reviewed and appropriate interventions, i.e. referral to community mental health center/or to consulting Mental Health Professional.
+(See Appendix IX and Appendix XI) will be made.
+Authorization for the Release of Information will be obtained from the parent prior to the release of student information to individuals/agencies external to the school district.

-(See appendix IX) will be made. - 6) An assessment by the School Social Worker, School Psychologist or School Nurse shall be performed.
-(See appendix VIII) - 7) The IC member who completes the assessment in #5 will prepare and submit a Suicidal Intervention Report (see Appendix II) to the Superintendent, Director of Special Services, Principal and IC.
-An official file will be maintained by the Director of Special Services. - 8) An IC member will follow up on response to the situation by checking with family, student, and/or treatment provider to ensure that adequate care has been offered. - B. LEVEL TWO: Student has voiced or expressed intent in writing to engage in a suicidal act.
+An assessment by the School Social Worker, School Psychologist or School Nurse shall be performed.
+(See Appendix VIII)

+7) The IC member who completes the assessment (Appendix VIII) will prepare and submit a Crisis/Suicide Intervention Report (see Appendix II) to the Superintendent, Director of Special Services, Principal and IC.
+An official file will be maintained by the Director of Special Services.

+8) An IC member will follow up by checking with family, student, and/or treatment provider (notarized release must be on file before communicating to treatment provider) to ensure that adequate care has been offered.